-Drug, alcohol abuse more likely among high school dropoutsFebruary 20th, 2013 in Health /
+Drug, alcohol abuse more likely among high school dropoutsFebruary 20, 2013 in Medicine & Health / Health

 (HealthDay News) —The link between poor academic performance and substance abuse just got stronger, with a new U.S. government report showing ties between the two.

 High school seniors who dropped out of school before graduating were more likely to drink, smoke cigarettes and use marijuana and other illegal drugs, according to a new report from the U.S. Substance Abuse and Mental Health Services Administration.

 The researchers said their findings should prompt communities to develop strategies to keep teens in school and prevent problems with substance abuse.

 "The fact that nearly one in seven students drops out of high school has enormous public health implications for our nation," SAMHSA Administrator Pamela Hyde said in an agency news release.
 "Dropouts are at increased risk of substance abuse, which is particularly troubling given that they are also at greater risk of poverty, not having health insurance, and other health problems.
 We have to do everything we can to keep youth in school so they can go on to lead healthy, productive lives, free from substance abuse."

 The study revealed high school seniors (typically between 16 and 18 years of age) who dropped out of school were more than twice as likely to be smokers, or have smoked in the past month, than students who stayed in school.
 The study also found that more than 31 percent of seniors who didn't receive their diploma used drugs, compared with about 18 percent of students who had finished high school.

 The researchers also noted that about 27 percent of high school dropouts smoked marijuana, while close to one in every 10 abused prescription drugs.
 Meanwhile, only about 15 percent of those who completed high school used marijuana and just 5 percent abused prescription drugs.